WilliamVlr/tongue-mlweb/README.md

-To use this github, please make your virtual environment first and install the required dependencies Please not that I'm currently using python version 3.9.7
+To use this github, please make your virtual environment first and install the required dependencies Please note that I'm currently using python version 3.9.7

 1. Make virtual environment
 python -m venv myenv